vinodmeesap/cordova-background-geolocation/README.md

 ![distanceFilter at city scale](/distance-filter-city.png "distanceFilter at city scale")

 #####`@param {Boolean} stopOnTerminate`
-Enable this in order to force a stop() when the application terminated (e.g. on iOS, double-tap home button, swipe away the app)
+Enable this in order to force a stop() when the application terminated (e.g. on iOS, double-tap home button, swipe away the app).
+On Android, ```stopOnTerminate: false``` will cause the plugin to operate as a headless background-service (in this case, you should configure an #url in order for the background-service to send the location to your server)

 ### Android Config